WGBH-MLA/AAPB2/app/views/exhibits/first-amendment/protesting-activities.md

   </ul>
 </div>

-You could simply encourage students to take notes with these questions in mind, or if you want to give your students more structure, you could provide students with this graphic organizer.
+You could simply encourage students to take notes with these questions in mind, or if you want to give your students more structure, you could provide students with this [graphic organizer](https://uofi.app.box.com/s/upm38q1eyocrboxmznlxxw4z01fhs396).

 ### Activity 3: Prompt Analysis
-#### Write a Blog
+#### Write a blog

 In order to provide students a venue in which to analyze, reflect upon, and respond to their interview, a great activity would be to have each student craft a blog post.